NeVeSpl/NTypewriter/Documentation/Configuration.md

 #### NamespacesToBeSearched

-Only types located in given namespaces will be available in code model.
+Only types located inside listed namespaces will be available in code model.
+If the list is empty, filtering is not applied.

 _Global configuration (*.nt.cs file)_
 ```csharp